viiiprock/You-Dont-Know-JS/scope & closures/ch5.md

 # You Don't Know JS: Scope & Closures
-# Chương 5: Phạm vi bao đóng
+# Chương 5: Scope closures

 We arrive at this point with hopefully a very healthy, solid understanding of how scope works.